 You’ll just need to provide some necessary information about your vehicle and driving history to get started.
 From there, you can easily find the best possible rate for the coverage you need without spending hours poring over quotes from different insurance companies.

 Car Insurance for International Expats

 As an international expat, you should be aware that you’ll face certain obstacles when trying to get an affordable rate.

 First, if you’ve never had car insurance in the U.S. before, you’ll be considered a “new driver.”
 Insurers estimate that people who have less experience driving are a higher risk to cover.
 That means “new drivers” pay more in monthly premiums.
 According to the California Department of Insurance, new drivers will pay 73 percent more for insurance than a driver with 16 or more years of experience on the road.

 Second, most car insurance companies in most states consider your U.S. credit score when assessing risk.
 In fact, Consumer Reports found credit scores had a more significant impact on premium amounts than any of the other factors insurers consider.
 In some states, people with poor credit pay upwards of $2,000 more annually than drivers with excellent credit.
 If you lack credit history in the U.S., you could get stuck with a very pricey premium.
 Only a few states—Hawaii, California, and Massachusetts—don’t allow car insurance companies to consider credit scores when setting rates.

 That’s why it’s essential to shop around.
 Some insurance providers weigh certain factors more heavily than others, so you’re likely to find different rates from different companies.
+There are even specific case regarding insurance for international students.
 The average annual premium in 2017 was $1,004.68.
 You may end up paying more than that for expat car insurance.

 However, if you can compare rates from several companies at a glance, you’ll have a better chance of locking in the lowest possible premium.
 Use Insurify to see what’s available to you.